 - Keep stitching along the tie to its opposite end.
-Then pivot and to stitch across the end of the tie, pivot again and head back along the bottom edge.
+Then pivot to stitch across the end of the tie, pivot again, and head back along the bottom edge.

 - Continue the topstitching across the gathered skirt panel and along the bottom of the opposite tie.
 Pivot at the corner, and stitch across the end to come back to the corner at which you started.

 NOTE: We used a standard Satin Stitch foot for this process.
 Thanks to the amazing feed system on all our Janome studio machines, the layers moved easily across the plate.
 If you feel you might need additional help, consider switching to a Walking or Even Feed foot or, if applicable, engage your machine’s built-in fabric feeding system, such as the AcuFeed™ Flex system we often use on many of our Janome models.